Thailand

 Our Programmes

-To ensure a truly sustainable approach we work towards the shared ambitions of the 2015 Sustainable Development Goals (SDGs) and the Sufficiency Economy Philosophy (SEPs) introduced by His Majesty the late King.
+To ensure a truly sustainable approach we work towards the shared ambitions of the 2015 Sustainable Development Goals (SDGs) and the Sufficiency Economy Philosophy (SEPs).
 The SEPs focus on building capacity, and sustainable and balanced ways of life through, for example, sustainable agriculture (subsidised for low income farmers) and environmental protection.

 As most of the rural population relies on agriculture and handicraft making as a source of livelihood, we are continuously exploring opportunities for the development of Social Enterprises in the communities.
 Our aim is to aid the communities set up self-sustainable Social Enterprises that provide a source of income to the local community while addressing social challenges through financially and environmentally sustainable approaches.